 R. Any person making unauthorized use of the Authority’s system or facility or who shall in any way damage or injure the same of any part thereof shall be guilty of a trespass and be deemed to have committed a nuisance.
 No person shall use the Authority’s system or facilities except in accordance with the Authority’s Rates, Rules and Regulations.

-S. The Authority may charge private parties for labor and equipment costs, as established by resolution, for services provided in the investigation of a complaint or problem when determined by the Authority to be the responsibility of the private party.
+S. S. The Authority shall charge private parties for labor, expenses, and equipment costs of the Authority, its contractors, agents and professionals, as established by resolution, for services provided in the investigation of a complaint or problem when determined by the Authority to be the responsibility of the private party.
+The private party shall pay the Authority all such charges within10 days of written notice by the Authority.
+The provisions of Appendix A Article P shall apply to those private parties that do not make the required payment to the Authority.

 DATED, PROMULGATED AND AMENDED